-Fortunately, Greg from Beehive Bicycles published photos online of a custom solution he developed.
+Greg Steele published photos online of a custom solution he developed.
 I found and mimicked an early solution that I created for this.

 It worked like this: I started with the provided Moose rack, and use a hack saw to cut it down to just the essential part that was needed to connect to the Piccolo.

 Here you can see a finished photo of Greg’s design that I followed:

 I made the remaining “feet” of the hacked rack as short as possible so that the Piccolo bolt could go all the way through, without interference from the Flightdeck.

 Then, two more holes were drilled into the cross bar, and corresponding holes were made in the Flightdeck.
 Bolts went down through the top and were secured with washers and nuts on the bottom.
 I made them extra tight, so that the bolts had no room to wiggle work the plastic to make the holes larger.

 Here’s what my own result looks like.
 Click through to see an extreme close-up: